 “When I was given this project, I had no prior understanding or knowledge of heating systems on the scale that was required for Glenhaze.
-So, without Zero Waste Scotland, I just wouldn’t have known where to start.
+So, without the support, I just wouldn’t have known where to start.

-“There have been bumps in the road, changes along the way, but Zero Waste Scotland has been there the whole way through to help and guide me.”
+“There have been bumps in the road, changes along the way, but the service has been there the whole way through to help and guide me.”